UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 !!! info What is and object
     An object is an entity that is defined by being able to save state(Information) and a number of operations(Behavior).

+!!! info **Object Orientation is a Paradigm not a language feature**
+    - Mariam-webster defines a Paradigm as: philosophical and theoretical framework of a scientific school or discipline within which theories, laws, and generalizations and the experiments performed in support of them are formulated
+    - Stanford Encyclopedia of Philosophy cites the work of Thomas Kuhn The Structure of Scientific Revolutions in where a work of Paradigm is not only the key theories and laws, but also—and this is what makes them paradigms—the applications of those theories in the solution of important problems

+Developing object orientated is following these principles

+1: Information Hiding
+    No unit outside of the object shall know the internal workings of the object
+2: The concept of Encapsulation

+3: The concept of message passing

 ???- "What is a Design Pattern"

     Design patterns are typical solutions to common problems